This post may contain affiliate sales links. Please see my full disclosure policy for details

 - Next, pour the wet ingredients slowly into the dry ingredients while the mixer is beating at a low speed.
 Once all the wet ingredients have been added, increase the mixing speed to medium and mix until all the ingredients are combined, scraping down the bowl as needed.

-- For the chocolate crunch: Line a 9×13 inch baking sheet with parchment paper and set aside.
-In a microwave-safe bowl, melt the chocolate in the microwave on medium-high power in 15 second increments, stirring between each interval until the chocolate is fully melted.
+- Line a 9×13-inch baking sheet with parchment paper and set aside.
+In a microwave-safe bowl, melt the chocolate in the microwave on medium-high power in 15-second increments, stirring between each interval until the chocolate is fully melted.

 - Place the Rice Krispie cereal in a medium-sized bowl and pour the melted chocolate over the cereal.
 Stir with a spatula until the cereal is well-coated.

 - Spread the cereal evenly on the baking pan and transfer to the refrigerator until the chocolate is set.

 - In a microwave-safe bowl, melt the chocolate in the microwave on medium-high in 15-second increments, stirring between each interval until the chocolate is fully melted.
 Set aside and allow it to cool to room temperature.